M L 23 (Lisinopril 5 mg)

 Pill imprint M L 23 has been identified as Lisinopril 5 mg.

-Lisinopril is used in the treatment of high blood pressure; diabetic kidney disease; heart failure; heart attack; migraine prevention (and more), and belongs to the drug class angiotensin converting enzyme inhibitors.
+Lisinopril is used in the treatment of high blood pressure; diabetic kidney disease; alport syndrome; migraine prevention; heart failure (and more), and belongs to the drug class angiotensin converting enzyme inhibitors.
 There is positive evidence of human fetal risk during pregnancy.
-Lisinopril 5 mg is not subject to the Controlled Substances Act.
+Lisinopril 5 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 5 mg

 - Angiotensin converting enzyme inhibitors

 calcium phosphate dihydrate dibasic